Fouls and misconduct (association football): Red card (dismissal)

 In matches using the video assistant referee system, the list also includes entering the video operation room.

 Serious foul play is a foul committed using excessive force (i.e., "the player has far exceeded the necessary use of force and is in danger of injuring his opponent when challenging for the ball and when it is in play.").
-Violent conduct is distinct from serious foul play in that it may be committed by any player, substitute, or substituted player against any person, e.g., teammates, match officials, or spectators.
+Violent conduct is distinct from serious foul play in that it may be committed by any player, substitute, or substituted player against any person, e.g., teammates, match officials, or spectators, and is not committed by a player while challenging for the ball.

 Once a player has been sent off, they are not permitted to stay in the team's technical area and must leave the immediate field or playing area.

 Should a team's on-field players receive a total of 5 red cards, it will be unable to field the required minimum of 7 players, resulting in the match being abandoned.

 Starting in August 2020 amid the COVID-19 pandemic, IFAB and the Football Association stated that any player who deliberately coughs at others will receive a straight red card.
 Less severe incidents are classified as "unsporting behaviour" and will result in a yellow card.